Dianna22/NLP/README.md

 ##### External resources
 ### Part 2 - Mozhgan Nasr Azadani
 #### Files
 Java files can be added as an projects in a favourite java IDE.
 No external library is needed.
-Moreover, On mac systems, they can be run directory as ./<file_name>.java in the correct using terminal.
+Moreover, On mac systems, they can be run directly as ./<file_name>.java in the correct directory using terminal.
 ##### Code files
 * format-change.java (a.)
 * accurracy.zip (b.)